rspber/TFT_eSPI_light/README.md

 5. It's similar with reading color from display by readPixel, regardless of transport type, rgb_t will always be returned.

-6. The pushImage or drawBitmap procedures and similar, which takes colors as uint16_t are themselves responsible for converting the colors to rgb_t or using the appropriate functions to carying a color of that type, they are:
+6. The pushImage procedures and similar, which takes colors as uint16_t are themselves responsible for converting the colors to rgb_t or using the appropriate functions to carying a color of that type, they are:
   ```